cairo-book/cairo-book/src/ch09-01-how-to-write-tests.md

 The `assert` function, provided by Cairo, is useful when you want to ensure that some condition in a test evaluates to `true`.
 We give the `assert` function a first argument that evaluates to a Boolean.
 If the value is `true`, nothing happens and the test passes.
 If the value is `false`, the assert function calls `panic()` to cause the test to fail with a message we defined as the second argument of the `assert` function.
 Using the `assert` function helps us check that our code is functioning in the way we intend.

-In Chapter 4, Listing 5-15, we used a `Rectangle` struct and a `can_hold` method, which are repeated here in Listing 9-5.
-Let’s put this code in the _src/main.cairo_ file, then write some tests for it using the `assert` function.
+In [Chapter 4, Listing 5-15](ch04-03-method-syntax.md#multiple-impl-blocks), we used a `Rectangle` struct and a `can_hold` method, which are repeated here in Listing 9-5.
+Let’s put this code in the _src/lib.cairo_ file, then write some tests for it using the `assert` function.

-<span class="filename">Filename: main.cairo</span>
+<span class="filename">Filename: lib.cairo</span>

 ```rust
 trait RectangleTrait {